nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </p>

-### View Calendar feature
+### Viewing all `Event` on a calendar: `calendar` command

-The View Calendar feature displays all Events under existing Internships in a calendar rendered by third-party JavaFX library CalendarFX.
+The `calendar` command displays all Events under existing Internships in a calendar rendered by third-party JavaFX library CalendarFX.
-It is accessible by the command `calendar`.

 **Implementation**

 Given below is an example usage, and what happens at every step of the execution of the `calendar` command.

 Step 1.
 The user enters `calendar` command into the CommandBox.